vquynh/ffnn-regression/README.md

 The implementation is based on [this answer by Maxwell Collard on StackOverflow](https://stackoverflow.com/a/36481059).

 ### Create the neural network model
-The [tensorflow.js](https://www.tensorflow.org/js) is used to create a model based on the given setting:
+The [tensorflow.js](https://www.tensorflow.org/js) is used to create a model based on the given model setting:
 ```javascript
 function createModel() {
     // Create a sequential model